 Fig. 2 “2D phonon /3D charge” transports: (a) The electrons of the conduction bands are delocalized, increasing the charge density and offering a passage for electrons, while phonons and holes are stopped by the interlayers. (b) The plane (phonon) unrestricted by the track is stopped by hills (interlayers), the train (electron) can go through the tunnel, and the car (hole) cannot go into the tunnel because it does not match the track.

 Collaborators of the research include the teams of Prof. Huang Jiaqing (co-corresponding author of the paper), Prof. Huang Li and Prof. Wang Kedong of Southern University of Science and Technology, the team of Prof. Li Jingfeng of Tsinghua University, Zhu Fangyuan, an associate research fellow of Shanghai Institute of Applied Physics, Chinese Academy of Sciences, and the team of Prof. Chen Yue of the University of Hong Kong.
-The work was supported by the Recruitment Program for Young Professionals of the Thousand Talents Plan, National Natural Science Foundation of China, Beijing Municipal Science and Technology Commission, Plan 111 of the Ministry of Education, and the Ten Thousand Talents Plan.
+The work was supported by the National Natural Science Foundation of China, Beijing Municipal Science and Technology Commission, Plan 111 of the Ministry of Education, the Ten Thousand Talents Plan, etc.

 The Paper: http://science.sciencemag.org/content/360/6390/778